Sheffield Corporation Tramways

 Motormen and conductors

 Motorman and conductor with Tramcar No 155 — photo probably taken in 1901.
-Both men are wearing kepi-style caps with the large municipal tramways cap badge that was introduced around 1899.
+Both men are wearing drooping-peak caps with the large municipal tramways cap badge that was introduced around 1899.
 The conductor's collar badges can be clearly seen, an employee number pre-fixed with a 'C'.
 Note the chevron on the conductor's sleeve; this probably denotes long service or good conduct.
 Author's Collection.

 Sheffield Corporation Tramways cap badge — brass (c1899 to c1906).

 Two conductors and a motorman with an unidentified 60 series tramcar — photo undated, but possibly taken on the occasion of Edward VII's coronation in August 1902.
-Conductors single-breasted tunics had by this time given way to double-breasted jackets.
+Conductors' single-breasted tunics had by this time given way to double-breasted jackets.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 A charming studio portrait of four SCT tramwaymen, three motormen and a conductor (front right) — photo undated, but probably late Edwardian judging by the moustaches.
 The significance of the cup is unclear, but was possibly for a team game of four individuals.
 The collar insignia consist of a grade letter — 'M' or 'C' — and an employee number.
 Although the conductor has the 'C' preceding the number on both collars, the motormen only have this arrangement on their left-hand collars, the right having the 'M' after the number.
 Whether this reflected a difference between the grades or personal preference, is unclear.
 Author's Collection.